 In the narrow sense of capturing sales, tablets will make up the bulk of new sales and will widen an already big lead over smartphones, says eMarketer.
 They acknowledge, however, that even though ecommerce via smartphones will not increase as quickly as via tablets, smartphones are highly influencing the shopping process, both online and in-store.
 And with more than 163 million people in the U.S. owning smartphones (according to comScore) the importance of this mobile device cannot be discounted.

 Is your website’s online shopping experience optimal for both smartphones and tablets?
-It’s time to test all aspects of your mobile shopping experience including load times, search, and checkout to deliver a superior experience.
-Contact us to learn how SiteSpect can help you test everything and target anyone.
+It’s time to A/B test all aspects of your mobile shopping experience including load times, search, and checkout to deliver a superior experience.
+Contact us to learn how SiteSpect can help you A/B test everything and target anyone.